- MP Select Mini V1

-- Two (2) fan adapters.
+- One (1) fan adapters.
 The Select Mini V1 hotend fan uses a slightly larger plug than the V2.
 The adapter is to convert from the larger size to the smaller size that is on the mainboard.

 - One (1) 4 pin cable for the display.
 The Select Mini V1 and V2 use the same plug size on the side that connects to the display board but the plug on the mainboard side is slightly larger on the V1.
 The included 4 pin cable is only needed if the printer is a V1.
 The cable will work with both the V1 and V2 but if your existing V2 cable is working then there is now need to swap.

 - The customer will not need to provide any stepper motor information after purchasing this version of the mainboard as they had to with the other "Quiet" version.
 However if you believe you have a V2 or if you find that any of the motors are running hot then you may need to reduce the stepper driver current.
 This can easily be done using the gcode M907 command.
 The X and Y axis and the extruder can have the current output set using the digital trimpots (X and Y are both tied to X for setting the current).
 Z-axis is not adjustable.

 M907 E500 ; sets max current to ~950 mA for the extruder (Vref = 1.97 V)

 M500 ; save the new value to memory

-- Try these setting if you believe you have a V2 or if a motor is running hot:
+- Try these setting if you believe you have a V2 with 10 ohm motors or if a motor is running hot: (Adjust as needed)